MBA Class of '78 Lecturer in Organizational Behavior

 Director of the Arbuckle Leadership Fellows Program

-Carole Robin, PhD, is the Director of the Arbuckle Leadership Fellows program and winner of the 2011-2012 MBA Distinguished Teaching Award.
+Carole Robin, PhD, is the Director of the Arbuckle Leadership Fellows program and winner of the 2011-2012 MBA Distinguished Teaching Award and the 2013 Robert K. Jaedicke Silver Apple Award.
 As a consultant and executive coach, she has been helping people and organizations thrive in the business, nonprofit, and public sectors since 1985.
 Dr. Robin’s experience as a former high-tech sales and marketing senior manager and past partner/principal of an organization consulting firm provides her students with pragmatic, solution-oriented approaches grounded in “having been there.”
 Her belief is that adults learn best by doing.
 Her courses combine a high degree of experiential-based activities with case method, theory, and research to ensure rigor, relevance, and practicality.
-In addition to teaching Leadership Fellows, she teaches courses on interpersonal dynamics, influence, leadership and coaching at the Graduate School of Business.
+In addition to teaching Leadership Fellows, she teaches courses on interpersonal dynamics, influence, leadership, coaching and life transitions at the Graduate School of Business.

 For over 25 years, Carole Robin has provided executive coaching, leadership development and executive team building to a wide range of business, government, and nonprofit clients.
 She has consulted to organizations ranging in size from startups to global and Fortune 500 organizations.
 She is an experienced facilitator in whole system change and numerous organizational improvement and decision-making processes (including G.E.’s Work-Out®).
 Dr. Robin was formerly a partner and principal at Destra Consulting Group, LLC, an international consulting firm prior to becoming a full-time member of the faculty at the GSB.
 Prior to becoming an organization development consultant and executive coach, Dr. Robin was a National Account Manager for Honeywell's Industrial Controls Division (1975-1980) as well as the 13-state Western Regional Manager for the Modicon Division of Gould, Inc. (1980-1985)